kimh/baleen/README.md

   * branch: Branch to pull and use it for tests.

 ## Try Baleen
-Please try Baleen and give me feedback!!
+Please try Baleen and give me your feedback!!

 Here, I am assuming two different scenarios: Linux user and Mac user.
 In both cases, you need to install Docker and enable remote API.